 Self-registration and administration

-Vendors self-register in APC or in 1GX the first time they want to download a purchasing opportunity document.
+Suppliers self-register in APC or in 1GX the first time they want to download a purchasing opportunity document.
 Administration tools are available for users to maintain their IDs in APC.
-Vendors who choose not to register can still search for and view opportunities.
+Suppliers who choose not to register can still search for and view opportunities.

 Help and training

-APC can track, display and provide a report on vendors who have downloaded a particular opportunity.
+APC can track, display and provide a report on suppliers and vendors who have downloaded a particular opportunity.